Mark1-15/project2-yourweather/README.md

 Some human error came into play when creating the optional checkboxes functions, for the Fahrenheit function because I used “+” instead of “*” in the formulae, and I did something similar in the Kilometres per hour function but it was quickly resolved.
 Setting up Jest to test the code was a pain but definitely worth it as I’m assured these functions work as intended as they display as passed as seen below.

 I used the Math.round function to round the temperature result, this caused the results to disappear on the screen.
 After discovering the syntax error I quickly amended and got the result to work as intended.

+I also had trouble getting the modal to work when both the Fahrenheit and Kelvin checkbox were pressed.
+After a long while of testing different solutions and some advice from my tutor with online bootstrap guidance from the website, I managed to get this working properly.

 ## 5. Deployment